Local Activities | February 12, 2015

-We are now in the midst of Mardi Gras season with the celebrations culminating with Fat Tuesday on Tuesday, March 4th.
-Mardi Gras has origins back to pagan spring rites and rituals.
-Today, it is a celebration of music, food, floats and excitement.
-Mardi Gras celebrations actually start in the beginning of January with the 12th Night Feast of Epiphany and runs through to Ash Wednesday.
-Mardi Gras has been celebrated in New Orleans since the city was founded in the early 1700’s.
-The modern celebrations date back to the 1830’s with masked parade participants going through the town.
+Its Mardi Gras season around the world!
+There are parades, festivals, fun and lots of great food at Carnival celebrations in Venice, Italy and Rio de Janeiro, Brazil and of course in New Orleans!
+All of the celebrations will accumulate with Fat Tuesday events on Tuesday, February 17th.
+Mardi Gras celebrations and traditions can be traced back to pagan spring rites and rituals.
+Today, Mardi Gras is celebrated with music, food, floats and excitement.
+The city of New Orleans is famous for their Mardi Gras celebrations, which usually start in the beginning of January and run to Ash Wednesday, which is 40 days before Easter.
+Modern Mardi Gras celebrations in New Orleans date back to the 1830’s with masked and costumed parade participants dancing through the streets.
+The New Orleans Mardi Gras Krewe, the first organized group of Mardi Gras celebrants, was formed in the 1850’s.
 Costumed parade participants have been throwing out beads and other small gifts in the Mardi Gras parades since 1871.
-Mardi Gras is celebrated as Carnival in different cities around the world including Venice, Italy and Rio de Janeiro, Brazil.
-Many cities have Mardi Gras celebrations and Fat Tuesday feasts, but New Orleans is the capital of everything Mardi Gras.
-There are parades, masked balls and parties in full swing for the 12 days before Ash Wednesday.
-There are over 70 free parades in the city that are put on by different krewes (social clubs and organizations) starting at 8am to sundown each of the 12 days.
+Today, there are over 50 krewes who sponsor Mardi Gras events such as parades, masked balls and parties.
+There are over 70 free parades in the city that are sponsored by different krewes with the first parade starting at 8am and the last one kicking off at sundown each of the 12 days.
 The larger parades can have hundreds of floats, marching bands and participants that wind through the streets of the French Quarter.